graphitemaster/neothyne/docs/STYLE.md

 All parameters passed by pointer and reference must satisfy the restrict argument in that the reference or pointer is not aliased in the local context.
-All functions must satisfy this constraint, thus functions like 'memmove' are not possible and are forbidden.
-This doesn't mean you shouldn't use memmove, it just means you're forbid from writing a function like memmove.
+All functions must satisfy this constraint, thus functions like `memmove` are not possible and are forbidden.
+This doesn't mean you shouldn't use `memmove`, it just means you're forbid from writing a function like `memmove`.

 Use rvalue references when appropriate.
-The use of 'forward' is encouraged.
+The use of `forward` is encouraged.

-Using raw pointers for raw memory is discouraged, use vector<T>
+Using raw pointers for raw memory is discouraged, use `vector<T>` or `unique_ptr<T[]>` instead.
-or unique_ptr<T[]> instead.

 The use of raw pointers is encouraged in situations where references cannot be used.

 # Const and constexpr
-Use const and constexpr where ever possible.
+Use `const` and `constexpr` where ever possible.

 Constants should always be prefixed with 'k'.
 An example is provided below.

     constexpr size_t kSomething = 1024;

-Use const cv-qualification where ever possible except when the function clearly breaks cv-q indirectly, the use of 'const' is a good indicator of if the function mutates what is passed.
+Use const cv-qualification where ever possible except when the function clearly breaks cv-q indirectly, the use of `const` is a good indicator of if the function mutates what is passed.
 If it's marked const but still mutates indirectly, then the use of the qualifier is inappropriate.

 # Integer types
-When working with sizes always use size_t.
+When working with sizes always use `size_t`.
 Lots of functions that utilize sizes depend on `size_t` as part of their interface contract.
 Blindly breaking this with the usage of integers is forbidden.

-The use of short, long and long long is forbidden.
+The use of `short`, `long` and `long long` is forbidden.

 For situations when the exact size of types is important, make appropriate use of `<stdint.h>`

 # Typedefs and using
 Typedefs and using are discouraged, but not forbidden.
-Use typedef and using very carefully as they can hide important type information.
+Use `typedef` and `using` very carefully as they can hide important type information.

 # Functions